microsoft/language-server-protocol/_specifications/specification-3-15.md

  */
 export interface TextDocumentRegistrationOptions {
 	/**
 	 * A document selector to identify the scope of the registration.
-If set to null
-	 * the document selector provided on the client side will be used.
+	 * If set to null, the document selector provided on the client side
+	 * will be used.
 	 */
 	documentSelector: DocumentSelector | null;
 }